-How Unauthorized Resellers on Amazon Operate
+How An Unauthorized Reseller on Amazon Operates

 Rogue retailers employ all sorts of tricks to sell products on Amazon without the permission of the manufacturers or brand owners of those products.
 Here are a few of the more common examples.

-Using phony ASINs to avoid detection by the manufacturer.
+Amazon Resellers use phony ASINs to avoid detection by the manufacturer.

 Imagine a retailer who isn’t part of your Authorized Dealer Network and has no official relationship with your company, but who still wants to make money selling your products on Amazon.
 One trick they’ll employ is to create fake ASINs (Amazon Standard Identification Numbers) for each of your products they want to list.

 With this trick, they can place their sales pages on Amazon and your company (or even your price tracking software, if you’re using one that isn’t great) might not catch it — because while you’re scanning the marketplace for your ASINs, they’re selling your products on Amazon in broad daylight because they’ve made up their own ASIN.